mortlach/Liber-Primus-Rune-Decrypting/README.md

 ### key_generator.py
 Class that handles looping over all possible variations of the main method (gematria rotations, transposition, interrupters, etc. )
 More transpositions can be added as needed.
-To best follow procedure see test_solve function
+To best follow procedure see test_solve function.

 ### cryption_methods_of_2_variables.py
 General method for encryption/decryption of 'any' function of two variables.